UKHO/docs/docs/quality-assurance/safety-modelling.md

  * What if an ENC was corrupted, what would the safety impact be.
 Can the system determine a corrupted cell and if so what alert mechanism would need to be in place.

-   A common mechanism for determining risk and in his case safety is the bowtie method.
+   A common mechanism for determining risk and in this case safety is the bowtie method.

  [Bowtie in four easy steps](https://www.youtube.com/watch?v=PHbLQWqojC8)